Optimal Risk-Sharing Rules in Network-based Decentralized Insurance: Proof of main result

 \begin{proof}[Proof of Step \ref{step2}] First, we argue that this optimization has a unique solution.
 Since the admissible set of points that satisfy the constraints contains $\vectorize(\vec{I})$, the optimal set is nonempty.
 Recall that if the objective function in a convex optimization problem is strictly convex, the optimal set contains at most one point, see \cite[Section 4.2]{boyd2004convex}.
 Since $\vec\Sigma$ and $\space \vec{I}$ are both positive definite, their tensor product $\vec Q = \vec\Sigma \otimes \vec{I}$ is positive definite since the eigenvalues of $\vec\Sigma \otimes \vec{I}$ are products of the eigenvalues of $\vec{\Sigma}$ and $\vec{I}$.
 It follows that $\frac{1}{2} \vec{x}^\top \vec{Q} \vec{x}$ is strictly convex, and thus \eqref{eq:minproblemquad} has a unique solution.

 Second, we justify that the KKT conditions \eqref{eq:kkt} characterize the solution.
 The fact that the KKT conditions for the optimization can be written as \eqref{eq:kkt} follows from \cite[Example 5.1]{boyd2004convex}.
 The objective function is convex and differentiable, and the problem does not have inequality constraints.
-Therefore, the KKT conditions are necessary and sufficient conditions for $(\vec{x}_*, \vec{\nu}_*)$ to be primal and dual optimal, with zero duality gap, see \cite[Page 244]{boyd2004convex}. \end{proof}
+Therefore, the KKT conditions are necessary and sufficient conditions for $(\vec{x}_*, \vec{\nu}_*)$ to be primal and dual optimal, with zero duality gap, see \cite[Page 244]{boyd2004convex}.
+Since the KKT conditions are necessary and sufficient conditions, Lagrange multipliers $\vec{\nu}_*$ such that $(\vec{x}_*,\vec{\nu}_*)$ satisfies \eqref{eq:kkt} must exist, but the Lagrange multipliers need not be unique. \end{proof}

 Finally, to complete the proof of Theorem \ref{MainResults}, we write the KKT conditions \eqref{eq:kkt} of the transformed problem using the notation of the original optimization problem.

 \begin{step} The optimization problem